+The developments of 3D graphics standard and 3D graphics acceleration hardware have greatly sped up the evolution of interactive 3D graphics on desktop PC's.
 Traditional Virtual Reality (VR) often refers to immersive applications only.
-However, its definition has become broader with the introduction of the Virtual Reality Modeling Language (VRML) language[23] and the browsers supporting this format[21][22].
-Typically, these browsers are designed to run on a regular desktop personal computer connected to the network.
-The developments of this 3D standard and 3D graphics acceleration hardware have greatly sped up the evolution of interactive 3D graphics on desktop PC's.
-While this form of VR, which we shall call desktop VR, is becoming prevalent, it is still a great challenge to design a good user interface for a novice user equipped only with a 2D mouse.
+However, its definition has become broader with the recent development of interactive 3D graphics on personal computers.
+Standardization of 3D graphics format, such as Virtual Reality Modeling Language (VRML)[24], contributes to the wide acceptance of VR on the network.
+Several browsers supporting this format have been developed[22][23].
+They typically run as a plug-in of popular web browsers on a regular desktop PC connected to the network.
+While this form of VR, which we shall call desktop VR, is becoming prevalent, designing a good user interface for a novice user to navigate in a virtual environment remains a great challenge.

-A typical VRML browser supports several navigation modes, such as WALK, FLY, EXAMINE, etc., and almost all browsers support the WALK mode for applications such as architectural walkthrough.
-Most of these browsers also support collision detection between the viewpoint and the environment to prevent the viewpoint from penetrating the obstacles and to increase the degree of realism.
+A typical VRML browser supports several navigation

+modes, such as WALK, FLY, EXAMINE, etc., and almost all browsers support the WALK mode for applications such as architectural walkthrough.
+Most of these browsers also support collision detection between the viewpoint and the environment to prevent the viewpoint from penetrating obstacles and to increase the degree of realism.
 However, under such a navigation mode, a user (even an expert user) often runs into a situation where the controlled viewpoint gets stuck at certain locations of the scene.
 It can neither move forward nor rotate at these locations without moving backward first.
 Users often feel frustrated with this kind of maneuvers especially when the frame rate is not high enough for smooth, responsive interactions.

 We think the main problem is due to the facts that the level of navigation control that a user need to provide is too low, and the frame rate for complex scenes is still not high enough for precise control.
-There have been interesting philosophical debates on designing an intelligent user interface.[19]
-Direct manipulation has been shown to be an effective metaphor for interface design since the system behavior is more predictable than the intelligent user interfaces based on agent technologies.
-However, we think the premise for this claim is that the user interface is responsive and the control is not too tedious.
-This premise may not hold for 3D interactive graphics because manipulating a complex virtual scene with a 2D mouse may not be efficient and definitely is not very intuitive for novice users.
-However, we think the mouse inputs can actually reflect the user intention for moving direction, but it is simply the problem that the user interface system is not smart enough to compute a collision-free motion to the destination automatically.
+There have been interesting philosophical debates on designing intelligent user interfaces[20].
+Direct manipulation has been shown to be an effective metaphor for interface design since system behavior is more predictable than the one with intelligent user interfaces based on agent technologies.
+However, we think the premise for this claim is that user interface is responsive and control is not too tedious.
+This premise may not hold for interactive 3D graphics because manipulating a complex virtual scene with a 2D mouse may not be efficient and definitely is not very intuitive for novice users.
+Nevertheless, mouse inputs by a user can still, to some degree, reflect a user's intention about moving direction.
+It is simply the problem of the user interface system that is not smart enough to compute a collision-free motion to the destination automatically.

 In this paper, we propose a novel approach of using efficient path planning algorithms in the control loop of 3D interactions to compute collision-free maneuver paths.
-We predict the locations where a user would like to move to from the mouse input and compute a collision-free path from the current configuration to a predicted goal configuration.
+From the user's mouse input, we predict the locations where the user would like to move to and compute a collision-free path from the current configuration to the predicted goal configuration.
 These paths will then be followed by the viewpoint unless the user cancels the motion voluntarily.
-We implemented an efficient randomized roadmap planner that has been incorporate into the user interface of a common VRML browser.
+We implemented an efficient randomized roadmap planner that has been incorporated into the user interface of a common VRML browser.
 Our experiments carried out by users of various 3D experiences show that the overall navigation time can be significantly reduced with this intelligent user interface.